The Ultimate Guide to Turkey and Wine Pairings

 The Best Wine Pairings with Turkey

-Here are our suggestions for the best wines to pair with your Thanksgiving dinner.
-We took in consideration red, white and sparkling wines for a diverse selection.
-Explore our suggestions, consider your turkey cooking style, and then make your wine list!
+Here are our recommendations for the best wines to pair with your Thanksgiving dinner.
+We took into consideration red, white, rosé, and sparkling wines for a diverse selection.
+Explore our list, consider your turkey cooking style, and go shopping!

 Chardonnay